microsoft/vscode-docs/docs/containers/minikube.md

 Navigate to the frontend entry point of your todo-app.
 For minikube, we'll be using `127.0.0.1`.

-Make a request to the stats-api by choosing the `stats` link.
+Make a request to the stats-api by choosing the **stats** link.

 ![Running web site - choose the status link](images/minikube/stats.png)

-Notice the traffic that initally started in your cluster was redirected to your locally running version (outside of the cluster) where the breakpoint was triggered.
+Notice the traffic that initially started in your cluster was redirected to your locally running version (outside of the cluster) where the breakpoint was triggered.

 Press play and let the request continue complete transparently.